patriciapadilhacoleman/popular_movies/NOTES.md

 5. "Start with the entry point - file run" -- Avi
 6. Cloned the repository.
 Experimented with git from the command line and pushing the files upstream.
 Ended up cloning the repository.
 Setting up the commit - a, git status, git push etc.. setup
 7. Changed the permissions on the executable file by using chmod +x .
 Added the #!/usr/bin/env ruby line to the executable file so that it knows to run Ruby when called.
+8. Worked on the CLI class "controller", added stub methods for the initialization, prompt and loop.
+Tested

 Plan the interface:
 User starts the program - popular_movies